| Venipuncture

 in Infection Control Manual, Policy No. 4.02, Personal Protective Equipment

 and Policy No. 4.03, Protective Equipment Task Chart.
+Personnel attire must

 be worn in compliance with departmental policies and in conformance with Henry

 Ford Health System dress code.
+Gloves must be worn when

 performing venipuncture or arterial puncture.
 Gloves must be discarded

 and handwashing performed after every patient.
+Facial protection and/or

 cover gown, lab coat, or fluid resistant gown should be worn if there is anticipated